Our new website, www.davidsgardenseeds.com is live! Please visit the new website for a better seed shopping experience!

 I worked on my craft room which is all boxes.
 I created a path and cleaned out the closet, filling it with newly created boxes of supplies.
 I pitched things.
 I also did a whole lot of laundry and some other cleaning.

-Today, we had to get some seeds planted.
+Today, we had to get some seeds planted in our coronavirus garden.
 I spent the entire morning planting about 30 varieties of seeds.
 The temperatures were pleasant, a little on the chilly side.

 It took hours and it was a lot of work.
 Then we harvested strawberries, a few cherry tomatoes and a lot of yellow carrots.